 He taught mathematics and physics at Mungret College, Limerick, for 3 years.

 He worked on missions round Ireland before WWI.

 Rathfarnham Castle was bought in 1913 by the Jesuits.
 Paddy was part of the founding community.

 He is listed with address with Jesuits at Rathfarnham Castle in [Thom's, 1914] and [Thom's, 1917].

 British Army chaplain in WWI:

 In WWI he served as a British Army chaplain 1917-19.
-He served in France.

-He served in 1919 in 33rd Casualty Clearing Service, B.E.F., France.
+He served 1917-18 in France in the 58th Casualty Clearing Service, in the British Expeditionary Force (B.E.F.).

 He is listed with Jesuits at Rathfarnham Castle in [Thom's, 1926].